stellar/soroban-quest/quests/6-asset-interop/README.md

 `native` asset on Stellar is the [Lumen][lumens].
 It's identified using the asset code `XLM`.

-As Soroban development continues, one of the _key_ requirements is that assets issued on Stellar can be used and incorporated into Soroban.
+As Soroban was designed and developed, one of the _key_ requirements was that assets issued on Stellar can be used and incorporated into Soroban.
 It's even [one of the FAQs][assets-faq]!
 This interoperability is facilitated by using the interface provided by [the Stellar Asset Contract](#the-stellar-asset-contract).
-(Note assets minted in Soroban cannot be exported to a Stellar asset.)
+(Note tokens/assets created using a custom Soroban contract cannot be exported to a Stellar asset trustline.)

 ### The Stellar Asset Contract

-Soroban development regarding assets involves an effort to decide what a "Standardized Asset" looks like in a smart contract context.
+On of the big priorities in the process of Soroban development involved an effort to decide what a "Standardized Asset" looks like in a smart contract context.
 These decisions, and related discussions, are recorded in [CAP-0046-06][cap-46-6].
 If you're familiar with Ethereum, this proposal tries to follow an ERC-20 model, where applicable.

 The [Stellar Asset Contract][asset-contract] is an implementation of the CAP-46-6 proposal.
 It can be used to to create a new token on Soroban, or to